seamplex/feenox/README.markdown

     ```

     If you do not have Internet access, get the tarball manually, copy
     it to the same directory as `configure` and run again.
+See the
+    [detailed compilation instructions][] for an explanation.

 5. Run test suite (optional)